shauv/leftlaunch/README.md

 ## Features
 - **Quick Launch:** Instantly launch bookmarks with a single keypress.
 - **Bookmark Filtering:** Filter matching text using the navbar (tab to focus).
-- **Keyboard Navigation:** All elements are interactable via the keyboard.
+- **Keyboard Navigation:** All elements are interactable using only left-hand keys.
 - **Configuration:** Configure the bookmarks, wallpaper, styling, and keymaps.

 *Bookmark launch priority: exact match > prefix match > substring match > bookmark order.*